vogler/free-games-claimer/README.md

 - **Prime Gaming**: visit Amazon 'Your Account › Login & security', 2-step verification › Manage › Add new app › Can't scan the barcode, copy the bold key and use it to set `PG_OTPKEY`
 - **GOG**: only offers OTP via email
 <!-- - **Xbox**: visit [additional security](https://account.live.com/proofs/manage/additional) > Add a new way to sign in or verify > Use an app > Set up a different Authenticator app > I can't scan the bar code > copy the bold key and use it to set `XBOX_OTPKEY` -->
+- **PlayStation**: visit [account settings](https://id.sonyentertainmentnetwork.com/id/management_ca/?smcid=pdc%3Aen-us%3Aweb-toolbar-account%3Aaccount%20settings) > Security > 'edit' 2-Step Verification > Authenticator App > copy the key and use it to set `PS_OTPKEY`.
+Note: If you have SMS or another auth setup you need to switch to an Authenticator App like Duo.

 Beware that storing passwords and OTP keys as clear text may be a security risk.
 Use a unique/generated password!
 TODO: maybe at least offer to base64 encode for storage.